Die Meistersinger von Nürnberg: Act 3

 Eva arrives at the workshop.
 She is looking for Walther, but pretends to have complaints about a shoe that Sachs made for her.
 Sachs realizes that the shoe is a perfect fit, but pretends to set about altering the stitching.
 As he works, he tells Eva that he has just heard a beautiful song, lacking only an ending.
 Eva cries out as Walther enters the room, splendidly attired for the festival, and sings the third and final section of the Prize Song.
 The couple are overwhelmed with gratitude for Sachs, and Eva asks Sachs to forgive her for having manipulated his feelings.
 The cobbler brushes them off with bantering complaints about his lot as a shoemaker, poet, and widower.
-At last, however, he admits to Eva that, despite his feelings for her, he is resolved to avoid the fate of King Marke (a reference to the subject of another Wagner opera, Tristan und Isolde, in which an old man tries to marry a much-younger woman), thus conferring his blessing upon the lovers.
+At last, however, he admits to Eva that, despite his feelings for her, he is resolved to avoid the fate of King Marke (a reference to the subject of another Wagner opera, Tristan und Isolde, in which an old man tries to marry a much younger woman), thus conferring his blessing upon the lovers.
 David and Magdalena appear.
 Sachs announces to the group that a new master-song has been born, which, following the rules of the mastersingers, is to be baptized.
 As an apprentice cannot serve as a witness for the baptism, he promotes David to the rank of journeyman with the traditional cuff on the ear (and by this also "promoting" him as a groom and Magdalena as a bride).
 He then christens the Prize Song the Morning Dream Song (Selige Morgentraumdeut-Weise).
-After celebrating their good fortune with an extended quintet (Selig, wie die Sonne meines Glückes lacht) – musically capping the first four scenes of Act III – the group departs for the festival.
+After celebrating their good fortune with an extended quintet (Selig, wie die Sonne meines Glückes lacht) – musically capping the first four scenes of act 3 – the group departs for the festival.